 Residents will have the opportunity to participate as a core member of a multidisciplinary committee for the duration of the residency year.

 Residents are required to present a one-hour Grand Rounds continuing education session for pharmacists.
 Topics are chosen by the resident and are typically contemporary updates on pharmacy practice.

 Thank you for expressing interest in the University of Kentucky pharmacy residency programs!
-All applicants must be a graduate of an ACPE accredited college of pharmacy and be licensed or eligible for licensure in the state of Kentucky.
-Please direct any application-related questions to: Dustin Thomas (UK Good Samaritan Hospital) or Aaron Cook (UK Chandler Medical Center),.
+All applicants must be a graduate of an ACPE accredited college of pharmacy and be eligible for licensure in the state of Kentucky.
+Please direct any application-related questions to: Ben Scott (UK Good Samaritan Hospital) or Dina Ali (UK Chandler Medical Center).